 Skin type Use Price

-Ordered goat skins Pre-mounted - These are skins purchased from a music store that have been pre-sized and fitted to a ring at a factory, Unmounted - Theses are skins that are not pre-sized or fitted to a ring. $25(lug tuned pre-mounted), $50(rope tuned pre-mounted), $75(rope tuned - unmounted) + skin cost(prices vary)
+Mounted goat skins These are skins purchased from a music store that have been pre-sized and fitted to a ring at a factory. $25 + head price(lug tuned mounted), $50 + head price(rope tuned mounted)

 Rope replacement If your rope is deemed too fragile or if you wish to just replace the rope all together, I have nylon core pure black djembe rope. $20

-Tuning I can retune both mechanically lug tuned drums or rope tuned I offer free lug tuning and rope tuning (including repulling the verticles) for $25(free with proof of previous service)
+Tuning I can retune both mechanically lug tuned drums or rope tuned I offer lug tuning and rope tuning (including repulling the verticles) for $25(free with proof of previous service)

 I will also try to make the skins as smooth as possible and rub in a layer of shea butter.
 I will also fix minor shell cracks or blemeshes.
 10% discount for teachers and/or students with school ID.
 20% off of multiple repairs.